ElenaBlundell/Quote-Oasis/README.md

 <h1>Quote Oasis</h1>

 <p>This is an application, that allows users to find quotes based on topics or authors.<br>
-    It can also show a user random quotes.</p>
+    It can also show a user random quotes. <br>
+    It's using <a href="https://github.com/lukePeavey/quotable">Quotable</a> - free, open source quotations API to fetch quote data and display it dynamically on the frontend.</p>
 <p>It has 4 pages:</p>
 <ul>
   <li><b>Home page</b></li>